nobodyscripts/LeafBlowerScript/Readme.md

 spammer.
 Insert: Added bunch of settings to control different aspects.
 See UserSettings.ini or UsersettingsHelp.md
-Insert: Removal of mine instance and removal of veins by quality not implimented yet.
 Insert: Added MinerEnableVeinUpgrade to auto purchase vein upgrade levels when available, off by default.
 Insert: Added MinerEnableVeinRemoval to remove coal bar veins to leave one slot